What is a Limited Liability Partnership(LLP)?

 - Multidisciplinary Professional LLP can be registered which wasn’t allowed earlier

-- Audit requirement is only in case of contributions exceeding Rs.
+- The audit requirement is only in case of contributions exceeding Rs.
 25 lakh or turnover exceeding Rs.
 40 lakh

 - Easy to dissolve or wind-up